swalehmwadime/G00dlife-datascience/README.md

 ```

 - **Notebooks:** <b>All the notebooks in this repository are located [here](https://github.com/swalehmwadime/G00dlife-datascience/blob/main/Notebook_links.md).</b>
-- **data:** Placeholder for datasets used in the project.
-- **scripts:** Any utility scripts or helper functions.
-- **models:** Saved models or model artifacts.

-## Dataset

-You will get descriptions of dataset used in the project as well as download links if applicable.

 ## Contributing
 - Check [Contributing.md](https://github.com/swalehmwadime/G00dlife-datascience/blob/main/Contributing.md) for guidlines on how to contribute.<br>